kdp1965/texttui/README.md

  - If the console window is not tall enough, the display is garbled until the first resize.
  - If the console window is too narrow for all the Tabs, the rightmost tabs will not be displayed correctly.
- - The Plot control annotations can mess up the display if the annotation is on top of rendered graphics.
  - If emojis are added to the Tab control which are "double wide", the right border doesn't display correctly.
+ - The Plot widget annotations can mess up the display if the annotation is on top of rendered graphics.
+This bug has been addressed and tested, but there may still be corner cases that still cause issues.